Rockets vs. Kings Prediction & Picks - November 6

 - Computer Predicted Total: 223.2

-- Both Houston and Sacramento games have gone over the over/under 40% of the time this season.
+- Both Sacramento and Houston games have gone over the point total 40% of the time this year.

-- As a moneyline favorite this year, the Rockets are 1-0, while the Kings are 0-1 as moneyline underdogs.
+- As a moneyline favorite this season, the Kings are 2-2, while the Rockets are 1-3 as moneyline underdogs.

 Put your picks to the test and bet on the Rockets with BetMGM Sportsbook.